 Recessed lights provide light to your home from a light fixture that's nearly invisible from many angles.
 This low-profile light hugs the ceiling with just a ridge of trim showing.
-Also called canister lights or downlights, recessed lights are found in many contemporary homes because they emphasize the home's pure geometry of planes and lines.
+Also called canister lights, can lights, or downlights, recessed lights are found in many contemporary homes because they emphasize the home's pure geometry of planes and lines.

 If you have a nearby power source, you can easily install recessed lights by yourself.
 Bringing in a power source adds some time to the project, but this can be accomplished by wiring your own circuit or hiring an electrician.